Keeping What Makes Weybridge Special

 Traffic and parking affect us all, from the morning and evening commute to school runs and running errands by car, so we’re always looking for people to join our Transport Panel to see how we can make a difference in the way people get around town.
 Our activities on these issues have been extremely varied and we’ve achieved a lot:

-- Weybridge parking review – a current massive study of the way business employees and residents use local roads.
-We’re working with Surrey County Council to see how we can improve parking in two key areas of town: Queens Road and High Street – see the detailed report and an update
+- Weybridge parking review – a massive study in 2017/2018 of the way business employees and residents use local roads.
+We worked with Surrey County Council to see how we can improve parking in two key areas of town: Queens Road and High Street – see the detailed report and an update

 - Heathside School — we helped come up with a travel plan

 - HGV campaign – we worked to stop HGVs coming through Weybridge from the Brooklands industrial area, and we’re about to tackle this issue again!

 - Footpath to Brooklands – campaigned with others to have the footpath link under the Seven Arches railway bridge